Leatherneck: Leather neck collar

-This stiff leather collar, fastened by two buckles at the back, measured between 2.5 and more than 3 inches tall in front, tapering toward the back.
-The origin of the leather neck collar, also known as a "stock", has to do with early 19th-century military fashion trends in Europe and North America; its use among enlisted men supposedly improved their military bearing and appearance by forcing the chin high and posture straight.
+The leather collar, from which this nickname originates, is generally considered to be a stiff leather collar, fastened by two buckles at the back.
+It is generally measured between 2.5 and more than 3 inches tall in front, tapering toward the back.

 The stock was uncomfortable, but Marines would be punished for failure to wear them on duty, so some would have the stock stitched to their coats to ensure it was always on their uniform.
 General George F. Elliott, recalling its use after the American Civil War, said the "effect of the stock when buckled around a man's neck was to hold his head high in the air, like geese looking for rain".

-The stock was dropped as an article of American Marine uniform in 1872, after surviving through the uniform changes of 1833, 1839, and 1859.
+The stock was dropped as an article of American Marine uniform in 1872 after surviving through the uniform changes of 1833, 1839, and 1859.

+It is not entirely clear why the leather neck collar was put into the uniform.
+There are two primary theories, that it was for aesthetic purposes or for protection.

+As aesthetics

+According to Our Navy, the official newspaper of the US Navy, the origin of the leather neck collar, also known as a "stock", has to do with early 19th-century military fashion trends in Europe and North America; its use among enlisted men supposedly improved their military bearing and appearance by forcing the chin high and posture straight.

 As protection

-The stock collar was worn originally to protect the neck from sword cuts, such as cutlass slashes while boarding ships, and to maintain an erect posture.
+According to other sources, the stock collar was worn originally to protect the neck from sword cuts, such as cutlass slashes while boarding ships.
+Some sources, such as the National Museum of the Marine Corps explicitly dispute this as a popular but untrue myth, however.